Waleed-IEE/odin-recipes/README.md

 ## Showcase

-[Link to the website !](https://waleed-iee.github.io/odin-recipes/) - Experience the website in action!
+[Website Link](https://waleed-iee.github.io/odin-recipes/ "Github Recipes Website" target="_blank" rel="noopener noreferrer") - Experience the website in action!

 ## How to Use